However, the framework in which these actors were portrayed was only a subtle change from the outright racism displayed in the years previous.

 Portrayal in the media is part of a larger cultural narrative.
 These narratives are connected to both the past and the future, as they often inform us of core cultural values.

-To help improve the meaning of these lyrics, visit “#NewRules, New Slaves, and the Hip Hop Machine” by SR_thePangloss and leave a comment on the lyrics box
+To help improve the quality of the text, visit “#NewRules, New Slaves, and the Hip Hop Machine” by SR_thePangloss and leave a suggestion at the bottom of the page